Part of the Oxford Instruments Group

 Request Pricing Ask a Question Learn More

-Andor’s spectrograph family is based on Czerny-Turner, Echelle or Transmission optical designs, and offers a range of highly configurable or highly specialised platforms to best suit your experimental requirements.
+Andor’s spectrograph family is based on Czerny-Turner or Echelle optical designs, and offers a range of highly configurable or highly specialised platforms to best suit your experimental requirements.

 Kymera 193i